SBELL39123/WanderWomen/README.md

 ## Technologies Used

-The WanderWomen website features a locally hosted backend server built with Node.js and Express, utilizing a local database for data storage.
-The frontend is deployed on Netlify, providing a seamless and responsive user experience.
+The WanderWomen website features a frontend and backend deployment on Netlify with data storage, providing a seamless and responsive user experience.

 - **Frontend**:
   - HTML5: Used to structure the website’s content.